-- If you already have a BSc degree, you will generally only be admitted to the first year of a BEng (4yr) programme (and not to a later year), but you can apply for some of the modules you have passed in the BSc programme to be recognised towards the BEng degree. - If you have completed a BSc degree programme but took longer than four years to complete it, or performed poorly in general, you will normally not be admitted to a BEng (4yr) programme.
+- Even if you already have a BSc degree, you will generally only be admitted to the first year of a BEng (4yr) programme (and not to a later year), but you can apply for some of the modules you have passed in the BSc programme to be recognised towards the BEng degree. - If you have completed a BSc degree programme but took longer than the normal minimum time to complete it, or performed poorly in general, you will normally not be admitted to a BEng (4yr) programme.